 - Suitable for both heavy & light loads

 - Does not rely on the weight of structure for depth & capacity

 - Round shaft has a high resistance to bending

 - Provides an opportunity to attempt to lift the foundation to the original position

 With knowledge of local soil conditions, helical piers can be an ideal solution because the installing contractor will know exactly how deep to install the piers to reach a stable soil layer that can support your home.
 If your goals are the following, helical piers are a good choice:

 - You need the best opportunity to lift your home back to its original position.

-- Lighter structures, such as decks or stoops, are in need of stabilization.
+- Lighter structures such as decks, stoops, and pools are in need of stabilization.